BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-7/labs/playing_with_compass.md

 # DELETE a Document:

 To delete, simply hover over the document you want to delete and click the furthest right button that appears; a trashcan.
 Poof!
+It's gone!

 # AND MORE!